rasmus-kirk/halo/documents/thesis/06-plonk/06-trace.md

 Each gate corresponds to some rows in $C$ via $\ctrn_g$.

 TODO fix Mapping definition

+TODO ctrn; Mapping, needs to take slots and selectors as argument

 \begin{center}
 \begin{tabular}{ c c c c }